BrunoDatoMeneses/AMOEBA3/README.md

 # AMAKFX and AMOEBAonAMAK

-Tested with openjdk 11.
+Tested with OpenJDK 11, should work with Java 8.

+Check [the documentation directory](documentation) for more detailed and in depth instruction and explanation.

+Check AMAKFX's [README](AMAKFX/README.md) for more detail on how to use it.

+# Quick start :
-## Build Jar with dependencies
+## Maven build Jar with dependencies
 `mvn clean compile assembly:single`
-Note that the resulting jars are not platform independant.
+Note that the resulting jars are not platform independent.

 ## Use with Eclipse
 Clone this repo and import it as a Maven project.